srikaldata/ml-zoomcamp-2025/capstone-project/README.md

 - Monitoring model drift by setting estimates from targets and using the feedback for improvements
 - Consult with the marketing team to check if they need a more accurate but non-interpretable (black box) model that can be built using more granular and auxillary data

-> **IMPORTANT REMINDER** --> Please make sure you have closed the web app if it is hosted and running in terminal OR docker OR cloud
+> **IMPORTANT REMINDER** --> Please make sure you have closed the web app / instances if it is hosted and running in terminal OR docker OR cloud

 # SPECIAL NOTE